OnlyOnetaofik/OnlyoneTaofik/README.md

 Cloud System Engineer
 ---------------------

-I am a cloud system engineer.
-I provide solutions to complex problems, including the design of new systems, hardware upgrades, and system maintenance.
+I'm a cloud engineer with more than 3 years of experience in the field.
+I have a degree in computer engineering, and I'm certified in AWS and Azure.
+I've worked on a number of projects, including a cloud migration for a large retail company and a cloud-based disaster recovery solution for a healthcare provider.
+In my current role, I lead a team of engineers in building and maintaining cloud infrastructure.
+I'm excited about the opportunity to join your team and contribute to your cloud engineering efforts.

 * 🌍  I'm based in Atlanta & Texas
-* ✉️  You can contact me at [Tibrahim4cloud@gmail.com](mailto:Tibrahim4cloud@gmail.com)
+* ✉️  You can contact me at [Taofeekedu@outlook.com](mailto:Tibrahim4cloud@gmail.com)
 * 🧠  I'm learning Cloud & Devops Engineering
 * 🤝  I'm open to collaborating on Cloud Projects